 How does Hydroquinone work?

-You’ll find this powerful active ingredient in over-the-counter skin care products at a concentration of up to 2%.
+You’ll find this powerful active ingredient in over-the-counter skin care products, as well as at the prescription level.
 Our favorite?
 SLMD’s Dark Spot Fix.
-With the highest over-the-counter concentration of Hydroquinone and added Salicylic Acid and Kojic Acid, this blend helps to reduce the appearance of pigmentation, even out complexion, and keep pores clear and healthy.
+With the highest over-the-counter concentration of Hydroquinone and added The lightweight gel blends Hydroquinone, Salicylic Acid and Kojic Acid, to help reduce the appearance of pigmentation, even out complexion, and keep pores clear and healthy.

 Hydroquinone in prescription products are typically at concentrations up to 4%, but dermatologists will often turn to compound pharmacies to create products that contain up to 10-12% Hydroquinone.
 When being incorporated into prescription products, the most common ingredients that dermatologists will incorporate it with are tretinoin, retinol, vitamin C or glycolic acid.